mikesha2/tParton/paper.md

 - Demonstrate sensitivity to numerical parameters (grid resolution, timesteps)
 - Reproduce figures from the associated preprint [@sha2025tparton]

 A separate Mathematica notebook validates the analytical expressions for the Mellin moments of the splitting functions, providing an independent check of the theoretical framework.
-The key validation figures are shown below:
+The key validation figures from our preprint are shown below:

 ![Evolution of the initial GS-A type PDF with numerically evolved $\alpha_s(Q^2)$, comparing the Hirai method (Python), the Vogelsang method (Python), Mathematica validation, and APFEL++ evolution.
 APFEL++ evolution data was provided by V Bertone.](examples/fig1_exact_alpha.svg)